Invincible-Venom/android_device_oppo_cph1861/README.md

-# Device Tree for Oppo Realme
+# Device Tree for Oppo Realme 1
-Oppo Realme 1
-The 3GB varian thas codename CPH1861 whereas the 4/6GB variants have codename CPH1859.
+The 3GB variant has codename CPH1861 whereas the 4/6GB variants have codename CPH1859.

 ### Spec Sheet
 Feature | Specification
 -------:|:-------------------------